juankuntz/ParEM/README.md

   <a href=".." target="_blank">...&nbsp;Page</a>
 </div>

+## Description

+Interactive Jupyter notebooks illustrating the application of the algorithms in [Kuntz & Johansen (2022)]() and reproducing the results in the paper.

 ## Run in Colab

-We have written interactive Colab notebooks illustrating the application of our algorithms and reproducing our results.
-There's one per example in paper:
+There is a noteboook per example in the paper:

 | Link | Description|
 |:----:|:-----|